 Manufactured By Pharmanex

-Nu Skin is a huge and famous US based multi-national.
-Because it is a science based company it invests heavily in product research and development, and its skin care products are extremely popular.
-Pharmanex is a division of Nu Skin.
+'Nu Skin Enterprises' is an enormous and well-known US multi-national.
+Because it is a science-based company it invests heavily in product research and development, and its skin care/personal care products are extremely popular.
+LifePak is sold by 'Pharmanex' - a division of Nu Skin.

 1) There aren’t as many strengths.

 2) Pharmanex wouldn't supply me with as much information as the Xtend-Life company did.
 There was quite a lot they wouldn’t reveal.

 3) I have never taken Lifepak so I can’t comment from personal experience.